 There are many smart ways to manage your money.
 Whatever strategy you choose, you must budget enough to cover your food, electricity, transport, clothes, health insurance and your studies for each week.
 Try to leave a little bit extra for fun too.

-A good indication for how much money you will need to live in Australia is provided by Australia’s Department of Immigration and Citizenship:
+A good indication for how much money you will need to live in Australia is provided by Australia’s Department of Immigration and Border Protection:

 $18,000 a year for the main student